kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 The test name is clear and the test is well isolated.
 However, what happens when the test fails?

 ```
-XCTAssertEqual failed: ("MyStruct(string1: Optional("This is string1."), string2: Optional("This is string2."), string3: Optional("This
+XCTAssertEqual failed: ("MyStruct(string1: Optional("This is string1."), string2: Optional("This is
-is string3."), string4: Optional("This is string4."), string5: Optional("This is string5."))") is not equal to ("MyStruct(string1: Optional("This is string1."), string2: Optional("This is string2."),
+string2."), string3: Optional("This is string3."))") is not equal to ("MyStruct(string1: Optional("
-string3: Optional("This is string3."), string4: Optional("This is string4,"), string5: Optional("This is string5."))")
+This is string1,"), string2: Optional("This is string2."), string3: Optional("This is string3."))")
 ```
 This is a trivial example but I've seen tests where the failure takes up half the screen, and requires opening a diff tool to figure out which property failed the equality test.

-The solution is to break this test up into 5 smaller tests, one per field.
+The solution is to break this test up into 3 smaller tests, one per field.
 This would look like:

 ```
 func test_decodes_string1() {